urob-ctu/docs/docs/models/convolutional-networks.md

 ## Gradient backpropagation

-While [backpropagation]({{ site.baseurl }}{% link docs/backpropagation.md %}) is explained in the following article, the backpropagation through convolution and pooling layers is included here for completion and easier navigation.
+While [backpropagation]({{ site.baseurl }}{% link docs/training/backpropagation.md %}) is explained in the training section, the backpropagation through convolution and pooling layers is included here for completion and easier navigation.

 ### Convolution layer